AlexanderPoone/arcgis-demo-collection/traffic2/README.md

 ffmpeg -i https://s35.ipcamlive.com/streams/<replace code here>/stream.m3u8 -vsync 0 -vf fps=1 one%d.png
 ```

-The outputs should be the object identifier, vehicle type, pixel coordinates, and timestamp.
+The outputs should be the vehicle type (from YOLO), object identifier (from SiamMask), oriented bounding box (from SiamMask), and timestamp.
 Trajectories can be constructed from these four columns afterwards.